alpsteam/autonomous-labs/lab-3/lab-3.md

 ---
 layout: default
-title: Lab 3 Low-Code App in the Cloud
+title: Lab 3: Low-Code App in the Cloud (ATP)
 ---

 # Lab 3: Your Low-Code App in the Cloud (ATP)